Yiting55/Focuspaws/README.md

 This report would include total number of tasks, total focus durations, as well as successful tasks and failure tasks.
 Active durations in a day would be analyzed.
 Choosing a period in the calendar generates a report for that period.
 Report would be similar to a daily report.
 In addition, a line chart of focus times change over the period would be generated (or other visualization charts).

-## Electronic Pet with Health and Growth Values
+## Electronic Pet with Health and Growth Values(settings)
 Users can only have 1 alive pet at a moment.
-Users can choose between a dog and a cat as their virtual pet.
+Users can choose between a dog and a cat(from various types) as their virtual pet.
-Display a widget on the home screen showing the pet’s health value.
+Display a widget on the home screen showing the pet’s health value as well as the growth value.
+At starting, when the user just get the new pet, the health value is 80.
+Health value decreases by 2 health value per 1 hour(except for the time when sleeping), and increases by feeding sets of food.
+The value of differnent sets of food will be introduced more in the reward system.
-Health value decreases by 2 health value per 1 hour, and increases by feeding sets of food Set 1: 1 low level vege and meat each, 5 health points Set 2: 1 medium level vege and meat each, 10 health points Set 3: 1 high level vege and meat each, 20 health points + 1 growth point Health value’s upper limit is 100, below 40 triggers a weak notification to the user, and reaching 0 results in the pet’s death.
+Health value’s upper limit is 100, below 40 triggers a weak notification to the user, and reaching 0 results in the pet’s death which will be recorded in the achievement book.

+With the death of the pet, the user cannot change the type of cat of dog he or she is raisng now.
+The user will have another chance to raise it again from starting.
+If the this time it dies again, this type of cat or dog will be locked and no longer be available for the user to choose.(removed from the waitList)

+There is only one free chance for each type of cat or dog for each account throughout.
+To unlock this specific type of pet, the user need to submit 10 set 3 food in exchange for one more chance to raise it again.
+Once failed, this type will be locked again.

 At each day’s 0000AM, if the pet’s health point is above 80, the growth point will increase by 1.
 There must be at least 6 hours between 2 feeds.
 Growth value has a default value of 0 and a maximum value of 50.